The Top Leveraged ETFs in Canada to Buy for March 2025

 Leveraged ETFs are risky.
 In fact, most investors should stay far away from them.
 They are not meant to be held long-term and should only be utilized in short-term trading strategies.

-Although we won’t review the risks in this article, things like volatility decay are real.
+Although I won’t review the risks in this article, things like volatility decay are real.
 An investor could get into a bit of trouble with leveraged ETFs, particularly those that are inverse ETFs, meaning they move opposite to the daily performance of a particular stock or index.

 There are two things I did not include in this article.
 Leveraged inverse ETFs and any 3X leveraged ETFs.
 If you’re looking for inverse exposure (daily bear ETFs), here is a post on the best inverse ETFs in Canada.